udacity/CarND-Path-Planning-Project/README.md

 5. **Behavior planning (especially lane choosing)**: strategies for setting a future lane to drive in

 #### Trajectory generation
-Trajectory generation is a rather low level action which gets the car to move according to the lane lines.
+Trajectory generation is a low level action which gets the car to move according to the lane lines.
 The trajectories should be smooth and follow the form of the lanes (i.e. no driving outside of lanes or directly on the lane lines).
-The code for generating trajectories is based on the `spline` library and is mostly adopted from the Project Q&A video with only minor changes.
+The code for generating trajectories is based on the `spline` library and is mostly adopted from the Project Q&A video with some minor changes.
 The code corresponding to trajectory generation can be found from approx. line 324 - 442 in `main.cpp`.

 #### Sensor fusion